Hacks to Avoid Period Cramps

 The medical term for period cramps is dysmenorrhea.
 It describes the feeling of throbbing or cramping in your lower abdomen area.
 These cramps can occur while you’re on your period or just before.
 For many people, having cramps just before is a sign that you’ll be getting your period within a couple of days.

-There are two forms of dysmenorrhea: primary and secondary.
 Primary dysmenorrhea occurs commonly among people with periods, and it can be managed easily with pain-relieving medication, supplements, and heat packs.
-Secondary dysmenorrhea causes intense pain, as a result of more deep-rooted issues within reproductive organs.
-Some example are:

 - Endometriosis: This is a condition where the tissue begins to grow on the external surface of your uterus.
 The tissue is similar to the tissue that lines the internal surface of your uterus called your endometrium.
 During your period, your body will try to expel the external tissue alongside the internal tissue causing intense pain and swelling.